Jobhdez/JSlalg/README.md

 - Ubuntu: `sudo apt install nodejs`

-3. Navigate to the src code directory: `cd classesJS`
+3. Navigate to the src code directory: `cd ~/classesJS/src`

 4. Start Node by typing `node` in your terminal.